AlanDeveloperEX/poke-jump/README.md

 ---

-## 💻 Funcionalidades
+## 💻 Features

-- Listagem de pokemons da api
+- List pokemons by pokeapi

-- Visualizar detalhes do pokemon
+- Show pokemon detais

-- Listar hp, attack e etc
+- List abilities, stats, status and etc

-Desenvolvido com ♥ por AlanDeveloperEx
+Developed with ♥ by AlanDeveloperEx